metagenlab/diag_pipelines/README.rst

 Generating specific files of interest
 ============================

 If you want to execute a specific analysis, you can request files of interest for a particular analysis.
-Consult the full documentation to know what files can be generated.
+Consult the full documentation to know what files can be generated (http://metagenlabdiag-pipelines.readthedocs.io/en/latest/ ).
 Main examples are provided below:

 .. code-block:: bash